chrisgrieser/shimmering-focus/README.md

 <img src="https://raw.githubusercontent.com/chrisgrieser/shimmering-focus/main/dual-theme-screenshot.png" alt="Screenshot">

 ## Features & Design Principles

 **Minimalistic**
-- removes as much clutter as possible — **intended for mainly using keyboard shortcuts and the command palette**
+- Removes as much clutter as possible – the theme is intended for users mainly using keyboard shortcuts and/or the command palette.
-- statusbar and headerbar are visible when hovering
+- Statusbar and headerbar become visible when hovering
+- Hides close button in the settings menu.
+Use `Esc` or click outside the menu area to leave the menu.
+- The settings can still be accessed via `cmd + ,` or `ctrl + ,`.
-- You can permanently re-enable the title bar, header bar, and ribbons (the thin vertical bars to the far left/right) by using the [Style Settings Plugin](https://github.com/mgmeyers/obsidian-style-settings/).
+- You can permanently re-enable all hidden elements by using the [Style Settings Plugin](https://github.com/mgmeyers/obsidian-style-settings/).

 <img src="https://user-images.githubusercontent.com/73286100/131692972-e523f2d4-40c7-452c-83ac-a7f2fbd546ae.gif" alt="headerbar visible on hover" width=50%>